Christmas lights on East Carson started with a man and a plan

 But that’s another story.

-(Roberta Smith is the retired editor and publisher of the South Pittsburgh Reporter.)
+(Roberta Smith was the retired editor and publisher of the South Pittsburgh Reporter.)